vandor1255/E.BTC/README.md

 ## License

-Specify the license under which this script is released, e.g., MIT, GPL, etc.
+The open source license under which this script is released: MIT

 ## Follow Us: